(Disclosure: Some of the links below may be affiliate links)

 - you deposit the vehicle in one of their dedicated parking spots (not necessarily the one you started from)

-On the other hand, you have to reserve a car in advance, there may not be cars available, and you need to go to a parking spot where there are Mobility cars.
+On the other hand, you have to reserve a car in advance, there may not be cars available, and you need to go to a parking spot with Mobility cars.
 The last disadvantage is that it is mainly reserved for the people living in cities.

 Generally, it is known that Mobility is excellent for people that do not need a car all the time.
-So, if you use a vehicle from time to time, you may save money (and hassle) by using Mobility instead of owning your car.
+So, if you use a vehicle occasionally, you may save money (and hassle) by using Mobility instead of owning your car.

 Costs of Mobility